The Dark Knight (PG-13)

 Nothing against Jack Nicholson, who played the same role in 1989's relatively tepid "Batman," but compared to Ledger, Nicholson's Joker was an innocuous, annoying little school boy.
 Ledger's Joker even bests Nicholson's bravura turn in "The Departed" and might just be the most purely evil character in movie history.

 Batman, aka Bruce Wayne, has bad news spilling off of his plate.
 Longtime flame Rachel Dawes (Maggie Gyllenhaal) is now dating Harvey Dent (Aaron Echkhart), an ambitious D.A. whose talents match his ferocious professional drive.
 Dent's not ready to label Batman the reckless vigilante the public has, but he isn't his biggest fan either.
 Wayne and Dent form an uneasy alliance, mostly out of deference to Rachel.
-During a fundraiser and in a manner not all that far removed from Bale's "American Psycho" character, Wayne left-handedly flatters Dent while toying with his psyche.
+During a fundraiser and in a manner not all that far removed from Bale's "American Psycho" character, Wayne flatters Dent with left-handed compliments while toying with his psyche.

-Director Christopher Nolan and his co-writer brother Jonathan continue their reconstruction of the dark Batman pathos, further distancing it from the cheesy camp of the TV series and the fantasy world pastels of Tim Burton's two films.
+Director Christopher Nolan and his co-writer brother Jonathan continue their reconstruction of the dark Batman pathos, further distancing it from the cheesy camp of the TV series and the fantasy-world pastels of Tim Burton's two films.
 Gotham (actually Chicago) and Hong Kong lend the new franchise a real-world grit and sleek glamour never before associated with the Batman character.

-Although modern technology plays a big part, the gadgets are almost non-existent and the lead character is also more to the point and less of a brooding head case.
+Although modern technology plays a big part, the gadgets are almost non-existent and the lead character is also more to-the-point and less of a brooding head case.
 "The Dark Knight" is closer to creator Bob Kane's original vision than what we've come to expect from a superhero movie.